silvia1993/ROS/README.md

 ![Test Image 1](image.jpg)

 ## Experiments
-In order to replicate the results shown in the paper (Tables 1,2) please follow these istructions:
+In order to replicate the results shown in the paper (Tables 1,2) please follow these instructions:

 1. Download Office-31 and Office-Home datasets: